Andrew Henderson

 Expat

-While some will find the total immersion in a foreign language enticing, romantic even, there are plenty of others who shudder just thinking about it.
+While some people find the prospect of total immersion in a foreign language enticing, romantic even, plenty of others shudder just thinking about it.

 And that’s why they keep putting off moving abroad and lessening their tax burden.